litesolutions/sonar-sslr-grappa/README.md

     .build();
 ```

-That's it!

 Should you wonder what a grappa parser looks like, [here is a parser which parses any, and all,
 JSON, as defined by RFC
 7159](https://github.com/fge/grappa-examples/blob/master/src/main/java/com/github/fge/grappa/examples/json/JsonParser.java).

-There are many advantages to proceeding this way:

-### Grappa can do much more than any other Channel
+## Advantages

+### Easier to write complex parsing rules

-It's a full fledged parser after all!
-Here is how, for instance, you would match text between
+Here is how, for instance, you would match text between parens, WITH included,
-parens, WITH included, matching parens:
+matching parens:

 ```java